smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Text Images and Buttons/index.md

 !@

 ### Deleting Soft Buttons
-To delete soft buttons, simply pass the `ScreenManager` an empty array of soft buttons.
+To delete soft buttons, simply pass the screen manager an empty array of soft buttons.

 ## Template Images
 When connected to a remote system running SDL Core 5.0+, you may be able to use template images.

-@![iOS]
+Templated images are tinted by Core so the image is visible regardless of whether your user has set the head unit to day or night mode.
+For example, if a head unit is in night mode with a dark theme (see [Template Coloring in the Integration Basics section](Getting Started/Integration Basics) for more details on how to customize theme colors), then your templated images will be displayed as white.
+In the day theme, the image will automatically change to black.

-A template image works [very much like it does on iOS](https://developer.apple.com/documentation/uikit/uiimage/1624153-imagewithrenderingmode) and in fact, it uses the same API as iOS.
-Any `SDLArtwork` created with a `UIImage` that has a `renderingMode` of `alwaysTemplate` will be templated via SDL as well.
-These images must be PNGs with a transparent background and only one color for the icon.
-Therefore, this kind of image is only good for images like icons, not for images like album artwork, or anything requiring a specific color.
+@Soft buttons, menu icons, and primary / secondary graphics can all be templated. ![iOS]A template image works [very much like it does on iOS](https://developer.apple.com/documentation/uikit/uiimage/1624153-imagewithrenderingmode) and in fact, it uses the same API as iOS.
+Any `SDLArtwork` created with a `UIImage` that has a `renderingMode` of `alwaysTemplate` will be templated via SDL as well.!@ Images that you wish to template must be PNGs with a transparent background and only one color for the icon.
+Therefore, templating is only useful for things like icons, not for images like album artwork or images that must be rendered in a specific color.
-!@

-@![android, javaSE, javaEE]
-`// TODO: Android / Java content`
-!@

-Soft buttons, menu icons, and primary / secondary graphics can be templated.
-It's a good idea to template images so that any head unit, no matter their background color, can display your images with a color scheme that fits.
-For example, if a head unit is in "Night" mode with a dark theme (see [Template Coloring in the Integration Basics section](Getting Started/Integration Basics) for more details on how to customize theme colors), then your images will be displayed as white.
-In the "Day" theme, the image will automatically change to black.

 @![iOS]
 ##### Objective-C